 It’s no surprise that retired older adults love travel.
 With the kids out of the nest, you’re free to pursue the adventures you’ve always desired.
 However, as an older adult, you are also more likely to have a chronic illness.

-Whether it’s diabetes or high blood pressure, high cholesterol or arthritis, don’t let chronic health conditions derail your adventures.
+Whether it’s diabetes or high blood pressure, high cholesterol or arthritis, don’t let a chronic illness derail your adventures.
 Just keep the following tips in mind.

 1. Visit a travel clinic before you go.